-A. President
+A. Class President

-- 1. Shall be a member of the Executive Committee. - 2.
-Shall preside at all meetings of this association. - 3.
-Shall chair meetings using Robert's Rules of Order Newly Revised. - 4.
-Shall schedule and post meeting dates. - 5.
-Shall appoint special committees as needed. - 6.
-Shall dispense funds in Treasurer's absence. - Shall represent this association in all matters to the District 2 Tennessee Nurses Association, Tennessee Student Nurses Association, National Student Nurses' Association, and other professional and student organizations. - 8.
-Shall mentor the President-elect. - 9.
+- 1. Shall preside at all class meetings. - 2.
+Shall chair meetings using Robert's Rules of Order Newly Revised. - 3.
+Shall schedule and post meeting dates. - 4.
+Shall appoint special committees as needed. - 5.
+Shall dispense funds in Treasurer's absence. - Shall represent this association in all matters to the District 2 Tennessee Nurses Association, Tennessee Student Nurses Association, National Student Nurses' Association, and other professional and student organizations. - 7.
 Perform all other duties pertaining to the office.